HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/configure_default_admin_user.md

 ## Changing to an LDAP user as administrator

-When using an external LDAP directory, the username and group must be full DNs and `basicRegistry.enabled` must be set to `false`.
+When setting the administrator to a user in an external LDAP directory, the username and group must be full DNs and `basicRegistry.enabled` must be set to `false`.

 !!!warning
     Setting `basicRegistry.enabled: false` removes the `wpsadmin` user entirely.
 Verify that your LDAP credentials and group DN are correct before applying this change to avoid losing administrator access.
 If something goes wrong, see the [Rollback](#rollback) section.